pwcremin/pwcremin.github.io/_posts/2017-03-15-discovery-news-bitcoin.markdown

 For the past year, the biggest movements in Bitcoin have been caused by China.
 Lets use [Discovery News](https://www.ibm.com/watson/developercloud/discovery-news.html) to track news stories about Bitcoin where China is involved and use sentiment analysis to see if the stories are trending positive or negative.

+Full source for this demo is (available on Github)[https://github.com/pwcremin/discovery-news-bitcoin-watcher]
 ### Setup

 #### Create your Bluemix app and bind the Watson Discovery service